quotepilgrim/midibox360/README.md

-\*The "test" tab on the "controller properties" window on Windows counts starting from 1, while Python counts starting from 0, so you have to subtract 1 from the ID of the button you want to map when putting it into the config file.
+\*The "test" tab on the "controller properties" window on Windows counts starting from 1, while Python counts starting from 0, so you have to subtract 1 from the ID of the button you want to map when editing the config file.

 ## Notes